groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-lists.md

 ## Bulleted List

-A list, which items are marked out with bullets, is called a bulleted lists.
+A list, which items are marked out with bullets, is called a ***Bulleted List***.
 The bullet symbol may take a variety of shapes, such as circular, square, diamond, arrow and other.
 You can use any bullet symbol in your document template.

 The following example shows how to generate a bulleted list with circular bullets: